BiancaMass/Automated_PCA_MDIBL/README.md

 - Design matrix
   - Text file, tab separated
   - First column: "sample" .
 Containes sample names *that need to be exactly the same as column names 2:N of the matrix files*
+    Note: if this is not the case, the program will throw an error and stop.
   - The other columns contain information about each sample

  Example: